rohitasva/NixOS/README.md

 This repo has steps that I had to take to install nixos-15.09 on a separtate partition on macbook pro.

 ## Prerequisites
+1. Hard wired ethernet connection.
+This is required for the first nixos-install.
+After that we can set up wireless connection.
-1. Decrease the partition size of the OSX using disk utility and format the extra space as free for NixOS to be installed
+2. Resize OSX partition to allocate enough space for NixOS using disk utility.
+Format the extra space as free for NixOS to be installed
-2. Download the iso from https://nixos.org/releases/nixos/15.09/nixos-15.09.189.a30ecea.
+3. Download the iso from https://nixos.org/releases/nixos/15.09/nixos-15.09.189.a30ecea.
 We are going to use the minimal image.

 ## Prepare Installation Media (USB stick)
 1. Execute the command